Medication features

 If you experience this, go to A&E immediately or call 999.

-If you have the following conditions, you should not take Sumatriptan:
+If you have the following conditions, you should not take Sumatriptan tablets:

 - Angina or artery disease